PranavPatil7/Silicon_Sentinel/README.md

 ## Overview

-We present PyTorchALFI, a tool to run hardware fault injection campaigns in pytorch in an automated and convenient way.
-We integrate the opensource pytorchfi fault injector component (see [References [1]](#references) or [here](https://github.com/pytorchfi/pytorchfi)) and add additional functionality for fine-granular and targeted fault scenario configuration, dataloader wrapping, test evaluation, visualization, and monitoring.
-Currently, we support the two use cases of **image classification** and **object detection**.
+I present PyTorchALFI, a tool to run hardware fault injection campaigns in pytorch in an automated and convenient way.
+I integrate the opensource pytorchfi fault injector component (see [References [1]](#references) or [here](https://github.com/pytorchfi/pytorchfi)) and add additional functionality for fine-granular and targeted fault scenario configuration, dataloader wrapping, test evaluation, visualization, and monitoring.
+Currently, I support the two use cases of **image classification** and **object detection**.
 The [Fig. 1](#Schematic) gives an overview of the structure of pytorch-ALFI.

 <p align="center">